itsvikasdwivedi/task-management/README.md

 - **Sort Tasks by Priority and Completion**:
    - **Function**: Inline sorting logic in `filteredAndSortedTasks`
-   - Implements dynamic sorting of tasks by priority (high, medium, low) and placing completed tasks at the bottom.
+   - Implements dynamic sorting of tasks by priority (high, medium, low) and places completed tasks at the bottom.
+The sorting logic first categorizes tasks by their priority levels, ensuring that high-priority tasks are listed first, followed by medium and low-priority tasks.
+Completed tasks are displayed at the end of the list regardless of their priority, enhancing task management efficiency.

 ## Server-Side Rendering (SSR) and Local Storage Management